wcerfgba/the-version-controlled-organisation/README.md

 * A shared task list, workflow management, or project management system -- to organise work, people, processes and resources so everyone knows what they need to do, and so we can ensure we are achieving our goals
 * A forum -- somewhere to discuss ideas and vote on proposals [1]

-By starting with a few basic processes in the form of this repo, you can use Git to fulfil all of these needs.
+By starting with a few basic processes in the form of this repo, you can use Git to implement an information platform in which you can manage all of these things.

 The author's primary assumption is that any information necessary for an organisation to function -- goals, processes, coordination, day-to-day communication, ... -- can be communicated by words and diagrams alone.
-[2] If this is true then it should be possible to manage an organisation using contemporary computing machinery (hardware and software), although providing an ergonomic implementation with simple semantics which achieves all functional requirements seems like it would be quite challenging...
+[2] If this is true then it should be possible to manage an organisation using contemporary computing machinery (hardware and software), and indeed it is largely realisable with Git.

-Fortunately, Git can provide us with a very strong foundation.
 Here's how:

 * **Files = Documents** - Text files like this can capture everything I can think except for possibly diagrams/pictures and music, and for these media we have many filetypes at our disposal.
 If it's pertinent informtion, I can put it in a computer file.

 * **Searchable Hierarchy** - Directories nest into a tree, which if we are careful to structure properly, makes it very easy to know where information should live (self-defining) and makes it easy to navigate all information available (self-indexing).
 If we keep information in suitable filetypes for our organisation -- we are using Git so plain text files should be our default -- then we can search all of our documents very easily, so it becomes very hard to lose things.

-* **Unified** - If we keep all information as files in a single repo, then all of your organisation's information is in one place.
+* **Unified** - If we keep all of our organisation's information as text files in Git repos, then we have only one set of tooling that we need to learn to manage any information we might encounter.
 Have you ever wondered where the 'file' for your Google Calendar lives, or how it's structured, how you could search or export the information inside?
 What about your contacts, emails, support tickets, product epics, and customer portfolios?
-If you bring all of that data into a single platform, you can search everything, cross-reference anything with anything else, using a single set of tools, and this can give you superpowers. 🦸
+If you bring all of that data into a single platform, you can search everything, cross-reference anything with anything else, and this can give you superpowers. 🦸

 * **Changes = Notifications + Provenance + Confidence** - Changes to files in the repo happen in the form of commits, which include an author and a message.
 Every time you download updates ("pull the repo"), you get a list of all the updates to every scrap of information in your organisation: new work in your inbox, meeting time changed, some replies to a query you opened, all listed cleanly in the repo history.
 The history-like nature of the Git log brings about the wiki effect, allowing us to reverse breaking changes easily, which empowers people to be bold and make changes in the first place, which propotes innovation, iteration, and moving fast.